 BRING ON THE NUTS AND SEEDS

 Nuts and seeds have tremendous nutritional value, yet many of us don’t get enough in our diets.
 This granola is packed with almonds, raw pumpkin seeds, sunflower seeds, and flax seeds to nourish our bodies with the nutrients we need to stay energized and alert.
 Almonds provide us with calcium, magnesium, and fiber.
-Pumpkin seeds are fantastic for our immune systems with lots of antioxidants, omega-3 fatty acids and zinc, while sunflower and flax seeds have powerful heart disease and cancer-fighting properties.
+Pumpkin seeds are fantastic for our immune systems with lots of antioxidants, omega-3 fatty acids and zinc, while sunflower and flax seeds have powerful anti-heart disease properties.

 Dates impart a natural sweetness to this granola, as does coconut nectar.
 Coconut nectar is very low on the glycemic index, making it a better option for diabetics and for those who want to shed excess body weight.
 Coconut nectar also provides us with an abundance of minerals, 17 amino acids, vitamin C, and broad-spectrum B vitamins.

 Eat this healthy, homemade granola by the handful or sprinkle it atop your favorite non-dairy yogurt for a nutritious, filling breakfast.

 2 tablespoons coconut nectar (adjust to desired sweetness)

 1 tablespoon coconut oil, melted